 He comes into the room.
 ‘When did that happen?’

 Before the virus, there’d been one or two strands, hardly worth bothering about.
 But there’s no ignoring the recent ones.
 They sprout from my head, demanding to be noticed.
 Almost overnight, it’s like they’ve taken over my scalp.

 I stare into the mirror and an older version of me looks back.

-I run into the bedroom, pick up my phone and do what I always do in times of emergency.
+I grab my phone and do what I always do in times of emergency.

 ‘Dad, it’s me.’